oracle-samples/oaim-sandbox/docs/content/sandbox/configuration/oci_config.md

 ### Environment Variables

-During start, the **Sandbox** will use environment variables to configure OCI.
+During start, the {{ .Site.Params.ShortName | markdownify }} will use environment variables to configure OCI.
 Environment variables will take precedence over the CLI Configuration file.

 In addition to the [standard environment variables](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/clienvironmentvariables.htm#CLI_Environment_Variables), the following variables can be set to enable OCI GenAI Services: